 The Service Innovation Award went to a team that developed LOOP: a web-based clinical concept to support youth aged 18-24 who have aged out of pediatric care and need support navigating treatment and care services.
+Miranda Tymoschuk, another PVN patient partner, was a member of this winning team!
 Since the event, discussions with Foundry have been underway to explore partnership opportunities.

 Advice for Health Care Teams

 When asked if they had advice for health care teams embarking on patient engagement work, Josephine suggested to “be really clear on what your goals on, and what you seek from them, to make sure their time is well used.”
 Kristie echoed the importance of clear goals and expectations and added “to make sure it’s working along the way.
 Make sure there is a meaningful relationship there.
 Think about how to build trust!”